Southwest Airlines removes autistic boy and his family over face mask - KVIA

 “It was just not a good morning,” said Sadler.
 “He was screaming.
 He was throwing a fit.
 He was screaming no, no, no.”

-Sadler said her son has a sensory processing disorder and doesn’t like his face being touched and that she had a medical note explaining the condition.
+Sadler told KPRC her son has a sensory processing disorder and doesn’t like his face being touched and that she had a medical note explaining the condition.

 Sadler added the family previously had been able to fly from Houston to Midland without an issue.
 They were visiting Sadler’s husband, who is working in Midland.